Mortiniera/Fake_News/README.md

 # Title

 Fake News : What ?
 When ? and Why ?
-Who can tell anymore ?
+Who can tell ?

 # Abstract
 A 150 word description of the project idea, goals, dataset used.
 What story you would like to tell and why?
 What's the motivation behind your project?